-Most commonly, reflux happens because the sphincter at the bottom of your esophagus weakens or relaxes too often, Dr. Schnoll-Sussman explains.
-When that happens, the sphincter can't keep what's in your stomach from getting into the esophagus — where it can cause that classic burning sensation and, possibly, do some damage to the esophageal lining.
+Most commonly, reflux happens because the sphincter at the bottom of your oesophagus weakens or relaxes too often, Dr. Schnoll-Sussman explains.
+When that happens, the sphincter can't keep what's in your stomach from getting into the oesophagus — where it can cause that classic burning sensation and, possibly, do some damage to the oesophageal lining.

 That definitely sounds kind of gross and scary, but reflux is actually incredibly common, even among babies and kids.
 People who are pregnant often experience reflux, because the growing uterus puts extra pressure on the stomach.
 Weight gain can make reflux more likely for similar reasons.

 For most people, a little heartburn every once in a while isn't anything to worry about.
 Although it's unpleasant, over-the-counter medications and (if necessary) changes in diet are enough to treat most cases, explains Dr. Schnoll-Sussman.

 "However, there are some negative consequences of long-standing reflux," she says.
 If your reflux becomes chronic, it turns into gastroesophageal reflux disease (GERD), which can cause inflammation, scarring, or ulcers in the oesophagus.
 The most worrying possibility, though, is the development of a condition called Barret's oesophagus, which, in a small subset of patients, can go on to become oesophageal cancer.